krishnaKSA/Linux-Kernel/LDD3/Steps to char driver.md

                class_create();
                device_create();

 In Linux , we can create device files dynamically by kernel module. **udevd** can populate /dev drirectory with device files dynamcially.

+Class_create: create direcory in the sys/class/<classname>

+device_create:This function creates sub directory under /sys/class/<class_name>/<devicename>
+This function also populates sysfs entry with dev file which contains major , minor number.
+/sys/class/<classname>/<devicename>/dev

+As part of this device_create call , uevents wil be generated from the kernel.
+When it resaches to user space, **udevd** scans for that usevents, udevd reads this dev file and understands device filename, what is major and minor number.
+Then it creates device files and dev directory.

         * Make a char device registation with the VFS(CDEV_ADD)